 Degenerative joint disease, also known as osteoarthritis, commonly occurs in our shoulders, knees, hips, spine, and ankles from normal aging and/or “wear and tear.”
 Degenerative joint disease often results in pain, loss of motion and flexibility.
+If you’ve been diagnosed with osteoarthritis, you may need to make some changes in your lifestyle.
+But you can still do many of the things you enjoy.
+You just have to take steps to manage your condition.
 Your healthcare provider will work with you to diagnose and treat your degenerative joint disease.

 Degenerative joint disease occurs when the cartilage that cushions the ends of bones in your joints gradually deteriorates.
 Degenerative joint disease is characterized by pain when moving the joint, dull aching when the joint is at rest, as well as popping, grinding, or catching sensations while the joint is in motion.